Experimental setups

 ISOLTRAP Decay Station

-The ISOLDE Decay Station (IDS) is a permanent experiment at the ISOLDE facility dedicated to measure the decay properties of radioactive species of importance for nuclear structure, nuclear engineering and astrophysics.
-Gamma-ray detection is provided by four HPGe clovers and one MiniBall HPGe cluster.
-A variety of experimental systems can be coupled to the station for specialized decay measurement, such as fast timing measurement of excited states lifetimes, proton and alpha particle emission, and neutron time of flight detectors for neutron energy spectroscopy.
-This makes the IDS an ideal tool to study the nuclear properties of species across the nuclear chart, from the lightest species that fragment in charged particles to the beta-delayed fission of the heaviest nuclei.
+The ISOLDE Decay Station (IDS) is a permanent experiment at the ISOLDE facility dedicated to the decay properties of radioactive species of importance for nuclear structure, nuclear engineering and astrophysics.
+A variety of experimental systems can be coupled to the station for specialised decay studies, such as fast timing measurements of excited state lifetimes, proton and alpha particle emission, and neutron time of flight detectors for neutron energy spectroscopy.
+This makes the IDS an ideal tool for studying nuclear properties across the nuclear chart, from the lightest species that fragment into charged particles, to the beta-delayed fission of the heaviest nuclei.

 ISOLDE Solenoidal Spectrometer (ISS)

-The ISOLDE Solenoidal Spectrometer (ISS) is being developed for precision studies of inelastic scattering and transfer reactions induced by radioactive ion beams from HIE-ISOLDE.
-A broad science programme addressing important topics in nuclear structure and nuclear astrophysics is envisaged.
+The ISOLDE Solenoidal Spectrometer (ISS) is used for precision studies of inelastic scattering and transfer reactions utilising the radioactive ion beams created in HIE-ISOLDE.
+The ISS is delivering a broad science programme addressing important topics in nuclear structure and nuclear astrophysics.
 The ISS has an advanced design that employs the proven HELIOS concept, whereby light charged particles emitted during the nuclear reactions are transported with high efficiency by the solenoidal magnetic field to an array of position-sensitive silicon detectors mounted on its axis.
 Measuring the particle energies and interaction positions in the silicon array allows the reaction Q-value to be determined without the problem of kinematic compression encountered in more conventional approaches.
+The ISS array comprises 24 double-sided silicon strip detectors with ASIC readout and is designed to allow Q-value resolutions approaching 20 keV to be achieved.

 ISOLTRAP